-

 When considering DEI, it’s important to ensure you’re not only focused on representation, but also equity and inclusion.
 If these principles aren’t present within your organization, you won’t have the benefits that come with a diverse workforce.
 Employees who don’t feel safe to share ideas or who don’t have equal access to opportunities are unlikely to stay with and improve your organization.

-The Benefits of a DEI Efforts
+The Benefits of a DEI Effort

 There are many significant benefits that will greatly impact the state of not only your recruiting, but your organization as a whole.